The signature of galaxy formation models in the power spectrum of the hydrogen 21cm line during reionization: Summary and conclusions

 In this work we have taken advantage of the rich baryonic physics of large cosmological hydrodynamical simulations of galaxies to predict the emission from the 21cm line of neutral hydrogen in the post-heating era ($z\approx 6-8$).
 In particular, we have post-processed the outcome of three simulations -- Illustris, IllustrisTNG (specifically TNG100), and Eagle in order to compare and contrast their predictions for 21cm observables.
 Our key results are as follows:

 \begin{itemize} \item The predicted global 21cm signal and 21cm power spectra of Illustris, IllustrisTNG, and Eagle are similar, with differences up to a factor of a few at most.
 These differences are of the same order as the uncertainties in the post-processing modeling, even on small scales ($k \geq \,$\SI{ 5}{\per\mega\parsec}). \item Variations between the predicted power spectra of the 21cm brightness temperature at $z\lesssim 8$ are mainly driven by large-scale differences in the progress of reionization. \item On the smallest spatial scales, $k \geq \,$\SI{ 10}{\per\mega\parsec}, the three simulations have more significant differences, due to their different models for baryonic and feedback physics.
 Illustris predicts significantly more power than TNG or Eagle.
 This occurs due to stellar feedback differences, particularly the higher galactic wind velocities of TNG versus Illustris.
 The resulting outflows impact the gas densities and velocities around galaxies.
-At the same scales, the TNG100 and Eagle 21cm power spectra are similar. \item On intermediate spatial scales, $k \approx \,$\SI{ 0.8}{\per\mega\parsec}, we find that key aspects of the sources of ionizing radiation impart features.
+At the same scales, the TNG100 and Eagle 21cm power spectra are similar. \item On intermediate spatial scales, $k \approx \,$\SI{0.8}{\per\mega\parsec}, we find that key aspects of the sources of ionizing radiation impart features.
 Eagle predicts a higher 21cm power spectrum, driven by more power in the \xhi{} field.
 Compared to the other simulations, Eagle galaxies in haloes of \SI{\approx e9}{\simsun} produce a larger fraction ($\approx 50$ \% at $z=7$) of the total ionizing radiation, influencing the topology of reionization.
-This is partly due to the stellar feedback in Eagle, which has overall stronger impacts than in TNG in the most massive haloes, leading to lower star formation and older, redder stellar populations. \item As a result, future observational constraints from measurements of the 21cm signal, in addition to other reionization observables, will be able to constrain the details of feedback and the astrophysics of galaxy formation at high redshift. \item The large-scale 21cm predictions of Illustris, TNG100, and Eagle, are overall in good agreement, spanning a much smaller prediction space than has been suggested from other types of modeling, including semi-analytic methods.
-This suggests that a reasonably realistic accounting of baryonic feedback effects is a useful and necessary component when modeling 21cm observables. \end{itemize}
+This is partly due to the stellar feedback in Eagle, which has overall stronger impacts than in TNG in the most massive haloes, leading to lower star formation and older, redder stellar populations.
+These 21cm power spectrum features are similar to those imprinted by different choices of the escape fraction. \item As a result, future measurements of the 21cm signal, in addition to other reionization observables, could constrain the details of feedback and the astrophysics of galaxy formation, at small scales ($\geq$\SI{ 10}{\per\mega\parsec}).
+At larger scales ($\approx \,$\SI{ 0.8}{\per\mega\parsec}), the signature of feedback is degenerate with the escape fraction.
+For a given cosmology, data therefore jointly constrains the source model, feedback, and other galactic astrophysics at these scales. \end{itemize}